ballerkobe808/invest/README - 1a FINDING PROPERTIES.md

 ## Leads

 1. Wholesale lists (Get on some good ones!)
-2. Investor friends, family, coworkers
+2. Investor friends, family, coworkers (Business Card)
 3. Realtor Agents
 4. Providers (Memphis Invest, Midsouth Homebuyers, Norada, REITrader)
 5. Craigslist, Zillow, MLS
-6. Foreclosures
+6. Foreclosures: Shadow inventory - inventory held by banks you dont know exists, local auctions

+### Business Cards

+Have Contact Info
+"If I close on a real estate transaction due to your referral I will send you a check for $500."
+A realtor cannot pay a finders fee (but i can)
+Guys like delivery drivers, postman, etc are driving around all the time

 ### Online Search